 EU citizens also have the right to request access to personal data held by the IRS and a “right to be forgotten” if the IRS no longer has any lawful basis for retaining the data.
 TIGTA´s audit of email practices within the IRS could not have been more timely, as – should the IRS be unable to produce an email on request or fail to respond to a data access request within thirty days – the Service could be liable for a fine of up to 4% of global turnover.
 The IRS collected $3.3 trillion in taxes in 2015.

 Email retention laws in the United States require businesses to keep copies of emails for many years.
-There are federal laws applying to all businesses and organizations, data retention laws for specific industries, and a swathe of email retention laws in the United States at the individual state level.
+There are federal laws that apply to all businesses and organizations, data retention laws for specific industries, and a swathe of email retention laws in the United States at the individual state level.
 Ensuring compliance with all the appropriate email retention laws in the United States is essential.
 Non-compliance can prove incredibly costly.
 Multi-million-dollar fines await any organization found to have breached federal, industry, or state regulations.

 All electronic documents must be retained by U.S organizations, which extends to email, in case the information is required by the courts. eDiscovery requests often require large volumes of data to be provided for use in lawsuits and the failure to provide the data can land an organization in serious trouble.
 Not only are heavy fines issued, organizations can face criminal proceedings if certain data are deleted.